0xgbreil/Forensic-Arsenal/README.md

 ---

+---

-## Contact
+## About the Author

-For questions, feedback, or collaboration, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/0xgbreil/).
+This project is created and maintained by [0xgbreil](https://www.linkedin.com/in/0xgbreil/).
+Feel free to connect on LinkedIn or explore other projects on [GitHub](https://github.com/0xgbreil).